When modeling an emergency pump shutdown transient event in Hammer, how can I configure check valve or control valve in a pump? How does it work?

 Modeling Check Valve in pump

-In the case of built-in check valve in pump, the check valve will not reopen, as the check valve on a pump is designed to close only once and will not reopen.
-If you want to model check which will reopen upon in the model then you would need to model check valve element separately, which will be mentioned in option 3.
+In the case of using the built-in pump check valve, the check valve will not reopen, as the check valve on a pump is designed to close only once and will not reopen.
+If you want to model check which will reopen upon in the model then you would need to model check valve element separately, which will be mentioned in option 3 (and set the pump valve type to a valve with a long closure delay like 9999 seconds).

 Modeling control valve in pump